 I love different designers for different reasons.
 For example, as an artist, John Galliano.
-I also really admire the late Alexander McQueen, Jean Paul Gaultier, and Azzedine Alaïa.
-But for more casual everyday basics, I love Isabel Marant, Saint Laurent, Joseph for leather trousers, IRO, and Alexander Wang.
-I also love the breezy, gypsy styles by Chloé and Bella Freud jumpers.
-Lately, I’ve been really into collecting fun, cool pieces from these new street wear brands, such as Zoe Karssen, Être Cécile, Rotten Roach, Each x Other, and Daily Mekong.
-And finally, always Alaïa for heels.
+I also really admire the late Alexander McQueen, Jean Paul Gaultier, Yves Saint Laurent, Azzedine Alaïa, and Christophe Decarnin for Balmain.
+But for more casual pieces, I love Isabel Marant, Saint Laurent, Joseph for leather trousers, IRO, and Alexander Wang.
+I also love the gypsy styles by Chloé and the elegant, feminine, but still cool and edgy looks by Alexandre Vauthier and Anthony Vaccarello for Saint Laurent.
+Lately, I’ve been really into collecting cool vintage pieces; especially t-shirts...
+I have a problem.

 What are the challenges, or benefits of being so young in an industry that is still very much ruled by an older generation?

-Now that we're so young, at least for me, I have this fire under my ass every second like, "I need to make it.
+Now that we're so young, at least for me, I have this fire under my ass every second like, "I need to be successful and at the top of my field.”
 How am I going to do that?
 I'm not giving up."
 I could call in for exhaustion sometimes, but I won't because I'm like, "I don't want to miss a day.
 I want Patti to see that I'm there every day and I'm hard working because I want to make it."
 It's that drive.

 What is the effect of the digital world having on the fashion industry?